 The latest Global Estimates of Modern Slavery from the International Organization for Labor (ILO), the International Organization for Migration (IOM), and Walk Free, show that in the past 5 years, the numbers of people caught in modern slavery has increased by nearly 25%.

 In 2016, it had been estimated that 40.3 million people around the world were trapped in modern-day slavery.
 Tragically, the latest figures suggest that that has risen to 49.6 million people, or 1 in every 150 people in the world.
+Of this number:

-22 million are in forced marriages
+22 million people are in forced marriages

 This is an increase of 6.6 million since 2016.